MicrosoftDocs/biztalk-docs/biztalk/core/step-3-for-azure-create-a-service-bus-queue.md

 ### To create a Service Bus Queue

-1. Log in to the Windows Azure CTP Management Portal using your Microsoft account.
+1. Sign in to the Windows Azure CTP Management Portal using your Microsoft account.

 2. On the lower left-hand side of the page, click **AppFabric**.